IE-bank-team/ie-bank-infrastructure/modules/network/network-manager/security-admin-configuration/README.md

 # Network Manager Security Admin Configurations `[Microsoft.Network/networkManagers/securityAdminConfigurations]`

 This module deploys an Network Manager Security Admin Configuration.
 A security admin configuration contains a set of rule collections.
-Each rule collection contains one or more security admin rules.
+Each rule collection contains uno or more security admin rules.

 ## Navigation